olumuyiwa-agboola/transaction-receipts-api/README.md

-# Transaction Receipts API
+# Transaction Service
-A RESTful API for generating transaction receipts for a fictional fintech.
+A RESTful API for managing transactions for a fictional fintech.